arisweb101/WineBeerCellar/README.md

 Sorting from all the Table Category

+Search Filter

 API: https://api.openbrewerydb.org/breweries

-Uses "Event Bus" for sharing data for Moda
+Uses "Event Bus" for sharing data for Modal

 Has "Add" functionality on the code but it doesnt exist on the API

-Search Filter
+Mobile Responsive